noteed/videos/nix-rec/01-create-droplet/README.md

   `DIGITALOCEAN_ACCESS_TOKEN`),
 - and finally the `doctl` command-line tool itself.

-With those few things in place, let's look at the doctl tool.
+With those few things in place, let's look at the doctl command-line tool.

 doctl accepts a `--help` flag to discover its capabilities, which are organized in subcommands.
-Each of them also accepts that `--help` flag, and also expose sub-subcommands.
+Each of them also accepts that `--help` flag, and also exposes sub-subcommands.

 And here is the command we use.